-Landmark buildings such as the Guildhall in the market square, the opulent St Peter and St Paul Church (below) and Lavenham Priory
+Other landmark buildings built during this 16C boom were the opulent St Peter and St Paul Church (below) and the Lavenham Priory.

 One other legacy of the wool trade might also be unique craft shops specialising in hand made knitted clothes.
 As you stroll around Lavenham you'll see several of these independently owned and run shops and boutiques which have been lost from most High Streets.